 This project will provide benefits to the wider construction industry, by raising the professional standards of ECoWs, ensuring their role has greater recognition and prominence on construction sites.

-Consultants have been appointed to help develop the following key elements of the scheme.
+Consultants have been appointed to help develop key elements of the scheme.
 Greenbridge Ltd, working in association with Mott MacDonald, will be

 - writing the standards for the competencies identified in the accredited ECoW competency profiles;